 Over recent years we have substantially improved our IT infrastructure to spot and analyse financial crime, investing in new and upgraded systems.

-Today, we screen more than 689 million transactions across 236 million accounts each month for signs of money laundering and financial crimes.
+Today, we screen more than 1.2 billion transactions a month for signs of financial crime.
 But we continue to refine our approach.

 In partnership with IT we have built a single environment that, to the maximum extent permitted by law, brings together customer and transaction data from across the group and external sources - helping us share information globally to manage financial crime risk effectively.